0xmzn/OSC22-Linux-Workshop/session-3/README.md

 A process is any program that is currently running on the system, you’ll have foreground processes and background processes.

-Background processses aren’t seen by the user, this will include things such as update managers, network managers, etc...
+Background processes aren’t seen by the user, this will include things such as update managers, network managers, etc...

 Foreground processes are programs that are currently being used by the user, such as Google Chromium, Firefox, GIMP, Codeblocks, etc..